Impact of Regularization on Calibration and Robustness: from the Representation Space Perspective: Effect of Regularization

 \subsection{Impact on Calibration}

-In the bottom row of \figureautorefname~\ref{fig:5}, miscalibration due to overconfidence in the baseline training is suppressed using regularization.
-This can be explained in relation to the RMS decrease mentioned in Section \ref{sec:4_2}.
+In the bottom row of Fig.~\ref{fig:5}, models become less confident when regularized with soft labels, reducing miscalibration due to overconfidence in the baseline training.
+This can be explained in relation to the RMS decrease mentioned in Section~\ref{sec:4_2}.

-When the magnitude of a feature $\mathbf{f}$ is decreased (red dot becoming the blue dot in \figureautorefname~\ref{fig:4_a}) by a factor of $T$ due to training with regularization, its corresponding logit for class $c$ can be expressed as $\frac{{\mathbf{w}_c^T \mathbf{f}}}{T} + b_c$.
-In Section \ref{sec:3}, we demonstrated that, due to the cone-shaped decision boundaries, vectors located on the line connecting a feature and the origin are mostly classified into the same class as the feature (\tableautorefname~\ref{tab:1}).
-Furthermore, in Section \ref{sec:4_1}, we showed that features with smaller RMS have lower confidence values.
-Therefore, if the magnitude of a feature vector is scaled down and the feature moves closer to the origin, the confidence of the feature will decrease, but the prediction will remain unchanged.
-In other words, by scaling the features through regularization using soft labels, the model's calibration is adjusted without affecting accuracy.
-See \appendixautorefname~\ref{appendix:feature_scaling} for additional related experiments.
+When the magnitude of a feature $\mathbf{f}$ is decreased (red dot becoming the blue dot in Fig.~\ref{fig:conf_grad_a}) by a factor of $T$ due to training with regularization, its corresponding logit for class $c$ can be expressed as $\frac{{\mathbf{w}_c^T \mathbf{f}}}{T} + b_c$.
+Due to the cone-shaped boundaries, vectors located on the line connecting a feature and the origin are mostly classified into the same class as the feature (Tab.~\ref{tab:1} in Appendix~\ref{appendix:original_boundaries}).
+Furthermore, features with smaller RMS have lower confidence values (Section~\ref{sec:3.2}).
+Therefore, if the magnitude of a feature vector is scaled down and the feature moves closer to the origin, the confidence of the feature decreases, but the prediction remains unchanged.
+We verify that the model confidence can be reduced, or even increased by solely scaling feature vectors without compromising classification accuracy in Fig.~\ref{fig:14} in Appendix~\ref{appendix:feature_scaling}.
+This finding indicates that \textbf{decreasing magnitudes of features through soft labels enables calibration adjustment while preserving classification accuracy}.

-In fact, the effect of feature scaling due to regularization is similar to a post-processing technique known as temperature scaling.
+In fact, the effect of feature scaling due to regularization is similar to the post-processing technique known as temperature scaling.
 Temperature scaling adjusts calibration by scaling the logit values by a factor of $T$, resulting in the logit expression $\frac{{\mathbf{w}_c^T \mathbf{f}+b_c}}{T}$, which is similar to the case of feature scaling.
-Mathematically, there is a difference of $\frac{T-1}{T} b_c$, but as discussed in Section \ref{sec:3_3}, most bias values are close to zero and do not affect the ranking of logits.
+Mathematically, there is a difference of $\frac{T-1}{T} b_c$, but as discussed in Appendix~\ref{appendix:bias}, most bias values are close to zero and do not affect the ranking of logits.